 Photographers should be able to shoot in a variety of conditions.
-However, a photoshoot's preparation is highly advisable, considering that there are times in the day that the image becomes highly rich in saturated colours.
-These times are referred to as golden hours, which is the period of daytime shortly after sunrise or before sunset.
+However, a photoshoot's preparation is highly advisable, considering there are times in the day when the image becomes highly rich in saturated colours.
+These times are referred to as golden hours, the daytime period shortly after sunrise or before sunset.
 The daylight during the golden hour is redder and softer.

-Me and model Lucy Lofting managed to create incredible sunset golden hour images that looked amazing.
-It was my first golden hour photoshoot, and as usual, I faced multiple challenges.
-But the main obstacle was the dynamic range.
+Model Lucy Lofting and I created incredible sunset golden hour images that looked amazing.
+It was my first golden hour photoshoot, and, as usual, I faced multiple challenges.
+However, the main obstacle was the dynamic range.

-When correctly exposing the subject, you can risk losing all the highlight details (i.e., burn the image).
-I love this look because it creates a high contrast between your subject and the background.
-It adds a significant separation and depth to your image.
+When you expose the subject correctly, you risk losing all the highlight details, resulting in a burned image.
+I love this effect because it creates a high contrast between the subject and the background, adding significant separation and depth to the image.

-When correctly exposing the magnificent saturated sky, your subject will be in silhouette.
+When you properly expose for the stunningly saturated sky, your subject will appear as a silhouette.

-You have multiple approaches to tackle these obstacles.
+You can approach this in multiple ways to tackle these obstacles.

-The first solution is shooting the subject underexposed.
-This way, the background details are easily obtainable using Camera Raw, which I did during this shoot as in this image.
+The first solution is to shoot the subject underexposed.
+This method allows for easier retrieval of background details using Adobe Camera Raw, as I did during this shoot with this image.

-The second approach uses a speedlight or a strobe.
-By correctly exposing the sky and lighting your subject with a speedlight, you can get fantastic results.
-A better solution is using a high sync speed or neutral density filter, which I will explain in a later article.
+The second approach involves using a speedlight or strobe.
+You can achieve fantastic results by properly exposing the sky and then lighting your subject with a Speedlight.
+A more effective method is a high sync speed or a neutral density filter, which I will explain in a future article.

 Enjoy the Golden Hour

-Have you noticed anything from the photos?
-In all the images I shot, I was using the sun as a hair and rim light.
-It's giving the hair a striking colour.
-It just looks magical.
+Have you noticed anything in the photos?
+I used the sun as a hair and rim light in all the images I shot.
+It gives Lucy's hair a striking color and makes it look magical.

 The Gear I Used